LPDI-EPFL/CDH_AIR/README.md

 # CDH_AIR
-Repository for Shui et al. 2021
+This is a repository for the protein design scripts used in Shui et al. 2021